z-bj/Password_Validator/README.md

 ![banner](https://github.com/z-bj/Password_Validator/blob/master/regex-based-credential-validator.jpg)

-This repository contains a JavaScript class called `PasswordValidator` that provides a dynamic way to check if a password meets a set of constraints.
+The Core of the app is a JavaScript class called `PasswordValidator` that provides a dynamic way to check if a password meets a set of constraints.
 The class exports its default module and takes a password string as a parameter in its constructor method and assigns it to the `this.password` property of the class instance.

 The `PasswordValidator` class has five methods: